qiannathancao/Machine_Learning_Models/README.md

 ## Files you edit

-See problems.md for what files you will edit.
+See problems.md for what files you will edit and what goes into the write-up.

 Do not edit anything in the `tests` directory.
 Files can be added to `tests` but files that exist already cannot be edited.
 Modifications to tests will be checked for.